mia-platform/documentation/docs/development_suite/set-up-infrastructure/kustomize/examples.md

       annotationSelector: <optional annotation selector>
 ```

-For example, imagine you want to inject a sidecar proxy to all your Kubernetes deployments.
+For example, imagine you want to inject a sidecar proxy into all your Kubernetes deployments.

 Let's suppose you already have a couple of microservices with the following deployments: